-charge will be phased-in can be found in table 2.1 of ORRs 'Open access infrastructure cost charge implementation conclusions' document.
+The charge will be phased in over five years for new services.
+Existing services will not benefit from a phased-in charge 15.
+Details on how the charge will be phased-in can be found in table 2.1 of ORRs 'Open access infrastructure cost charge implementation conclusions' document.

-The Open Access Infrastructure Cost Charge was set at £4/train mile in 2017/18 prices, and is indexed, annually, to the Consumer Prices Index .
+The Open Access Infrastructure Cost Charge, for both interurban and major airports market segments has been set at £5 per train mile in 2023/24 prices, and is indexed, annually, in line with the Consumer Prices Index.